Guleh/predict_o_matic_api_V1/README.md

 The entire project is deployed using docker and docker compose on AWS.

 *Do not use this program as there are still some bugs present, which were fixed in V2.*
+*All keys used in this program are no longer valid.*

 This project is made for fun and is in no way intended to provide actual trading advice.